 Jennifer is admitted to practice in the States of New York, New Jersey and Connecticut as well as the Southern District of the State of New York.
 Jennifer was admitted into the United State Supreme Court in 2018.
 She is a member of the New York State Bar Association, the Women’s Bar Association of Orange and Sullivan Counties.
 Jennifer is currently Co-Chair of the Legislation Committee of the Women’s Bar Association of the State of New York and serves as a member of the Board of Directors of the YMCA of Middletown.

-Jennifer was recently honored with the Leadership Award by the Latino Democratic Committee of Orange County.
+Jennifer was recently honored with the 2018 Private Sector Award from the Elisabeth Haub School of Law at Pace University on April 12, 2019.
+She was also honored with the Leadership Award by the Latino Democratic Committee of Orange County in 2019.
 She has been recognized by Super Lawyers, Upstate New York, as a Rising Star for three consecutive years (206, 2017, and 2018), and has also received the Rising Star of Orange County designation from the Junior League of Orange County and Leadership Orange.
 In 2015, she was awarded the Public Service Attorney award by the Women’s Bar Association of Orange and Sullivan Counties.

 To get up to date on legislation regarding immigration, visit the Immigration Channel.